yastn/yastn/docs/source/fpeps/lattice_geometry.rst

 Geometric information about 2D lattice are captured by a class :class:`yastn.tn.fpeps.SquareLattice` or its special subclass :class:`yastn.tn.fpeps.CheckerboardLattice`.
-They provide information on lattice sites (in particular, unique sites in the unit cell), unique bonds, and a way to navigate the lattice through the neighborhood of each site.
+They provide information on lattice sites (in particular, unique sites in the unit cell), unique bonds, and a way to navigate the lattice through the information on the neighborhood of each site.

 .. autoclass:: yastn.tn.fpeps.SquareLattice
     :members: sites, bonds, nn_site